 Taking the Fight Against Declawing Nationwide

-Typically, these repairs are performed on cats who were declawed at a young age.
+Typically, these treatments are performed on cats who were declawed at a young age.
 When kittens are declawed, often the entire bone attached to the nail is not removed.
 In these cases, there is a good chance the nail will start to grow back again under the skin—leading to abscesses and other dangerous and painful medical issues.

-With paw repair or revision surgery, these issues are treated, risk of the nail growing back is removed, and the paw is salvaged as much as possible.
+With paw revision surgery, these issues are treated, risk of the nail growing back is removed, and the paw is salvaged as much as possible.
 Though the cats will always live with the impact of declawing, we are making their lives as normal and pain-free as we can.

 The only way to ensure cats never have to suffer like Pasha and Cubby is to make declawing illegal in every community.
 That has always been Alley Cat Allies’ goal, and the reason we work with organizations like the Paw Project and advocates around the nation to educate the public and pass laws outlawing declawing.

-In addition to providing more paw repair surgeries, our grant to the Paw Project is helping to educate up-and-coming veterinarians and veterinary students about the dangers of declaw surgery, teaching them why every veterinary clinic should refuse to declaw.
+In addition to providing more paw surgeries, our grant to the Paw Project is helping to educate up-and-coming veterinarians and veterinary students about the dangers of declaw surgery, teaching them why every veterinary clinic should refuse to declaw.

 These veterinarians are the future of the field, and we are encouraging them to follow the lead of their colleagues and major veterinary hospital chains like Banfield, VCA, and BluePearl Pet Hospitals that have banned declawing in their practices.